ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/assignments/mircea/09/pgs_ss23_09_mircea.md

 Future Applications: I really want to continue something related to this.
 I was thinking doing some little surreal videos for social media or something that would motivate me to continue to explore Unreal.

 Improvements for Future Projects: I realized the importance of flexibility in creative projects.
 A better understanding of Unreal Engine's capabilities from the start could've helped.
 However, these are valuable lessons for future projects.
 I experienced some ups and downs, including losing work due to computer issues and using the university computer at Filmuni was not the most flexible.
 However, I really enjoyed the time spent in the 6119 room with my pillows.
-Actually, on the big bean-bags :D That is why, instead of dwelling on the loss, I rebuilt the scenes and pushed my creativity further.
-This mindset led to exploring the loss of the bees into creating the fluff monster scene.
+Actually, on the big bean-bags :D That is why, instead of dwelling on the loss, I rebuilt the scenes.
+This mindset led to exploring the loss of the bees into creating the fluff monster scene instead of being frustrated.
 Also, the aspect of community was really cool while working with Unreal.
 I connected with various groups on Facebook and found that they offered a supportive and engaging space to discuss ideas and challenges.
 Although the help I received on the audio-reactive issue was pretty basic, I think it's valueble to know that there is a community ready to support and share knowledge.

 And of course: it's the first project I did on an actual good computer (from our classroom).
 It's amazing to render fast, not have extremely laggy moments.